bullet-db/bullet-db.github.io/docs/quick-start.md

 curl -s -X POST -d '{"id":"", "content":"{}"}' http://localhost:3774/drpc/bullet-query
 ```

-You should get a random record from Bullet.
+You should get a random record (serialized as a String inside a JSON message sent back through the PubSub) from Bullet.

 !!! note "What is this data?"